NicoFerni/NicoFerni/README.md

 ### Hi there 👋

-I’m learned: HTML, CSS, JavaScript, React, Node, Express, Sequalize, Redux-Toolkit.
+I learned: HTML, CSS, JavaScript, React, Node, Express, Sequalize, Redux-Toolkit.

 I really like programming and Im always learning new technologies, such as MongoDB or TypeScript for new opportunities.